-Alongside vitamins, there are also abundant nutrients that carry the potential to improve hair quality and inhibit hair loss.
+Alongside vitamins, there are also abundant nutrients that carry the potential to help improve hair quality and reduce hair loss.
 Based on a review of diverse research on this topic, we would like to introduce you to four potent nutrients and food: L-Methionine, L-Cysteine, apple extract and horsetail.

 As there has been an increase in communications regarding them, this blog will walk you through their specifications, characteristics, and promising effects on hair health in more detail.